Rich-In-SQL/richinsql/content/english/projects/Formula-One-Database.md

 ### This Sounds Cool, Where Can I Get It?

-If you would like to create the database on your own instance of SQL Server you can download the installtion script from the [GitHub repo](https://github.com/RichInSQL/FormulaOneDatabase) and run it on your SQL Server Instance.
+If you would like to create the database on your own instance of SQL Server you can download the installation script from the [GitHub repo](https://github.com/rich-howell/FormulaOneDatabase) and run it on your SQL Server Instance.

 ### Do you have some example scripts?